 5. Rhodesian Ridgeback

-The big and intimidating Bullmastiff is a softy when it comes to his family, but strangers should be aware.
-They were bred by 19th century English aristocracy as a solution to a poaching problem.
+The big and intimidating Bullmastiff is a softy when it comes to family, but strangers should be aware.
+These dogs were bred by 19th century English aristocracy as a solution to a poaching problem.
 Gamekeepers needed dogs strong enough and brave enough to stand up to armed poachers with nothing to lose.
 The Bullmastiff fit the bill, and today they’re family pets that come with the added benefit of loyal protection.

 All an intruder needs to do is look at a Bullmastiff to know they’re in for a fight they can’t win.
-They weigh up to 130 pounds, and their well-muscled torso carries a lot of force and power.
-They have a deep bark, but they rarely use their voice.
+These canines weigh up to 130 pounds, and their well-muscled torso carries a lot of force and power.
+They also have a deep bark, but they rarely use their voice.
 They were originally trained to prowl their territory without scaring away the intruders.
 Instead of barking and biting, they chase down their prey and pin them to the ground while waiting for their handler to catch up.

 Today’s celebrities have taken after the traditional English aristocracy in their love of these big dogs.
 Kirstie Alley, Christina Aguilera, Dwayne Johnson, and Vin Diesel are all known Mastiff lovers.
-They fit in with Hollywood stars, and some are even stars themselves.
+Mastiffs fit in with Hollywood stars, and some are even stars themselves.
 Sylvester Stallone used his own dog for “Rocky” and a Bullmastiff named Swagger is the official mascot for the Cleveland Browns.
-He does his own interviews and everything.
+He does his own interviews and everything!